This is definitely a great idea! I loved it!!! Please make this happen

 Griha Shanti – This is also another puja performed by the priest to address all the obstacles presented by adverse planetary positions according to the bride and groom’s horoscopes.
 The priest offers appeasement to the Gods and seeks their assistance to smooth out any obstacle in the conjugal life of the couple-to-be.

-Mehendi –The mehendi ceremony is generally observed two days prior to the wedding day.
+Mehendi –The Mehendi ceremony is generally observed two days before the wedding day.
 Henna paste is applied on the bride’s hands and feet in detailed intricate patterns.
-The initials of the groom are incorporated in the design somehow.
+The initials of the groom are incorporated into the design somehow.
 Other women in the family also get their hands and feet painted with henna.
-Wedding songs are sung by women at the venue during mehendi ceremony.
+Wedding songs are sung by women at the venue during the Mehendi ceremony.

-Pithi – This ceremony takes place separately at the bride’s and groom’s places separately the day before the wedding.
-The bride/groom sits on a low stool or bajat with their palms upturned, and a paste of turmeric, sandalwood, rosewater, herbs and mogra attar or perfume is applied to their face, hands and feet.
+Pithi – This ceremony takes place separately at the bride’s and groom’s places the day before the wedding.
+The bride/groom sits on a low stool or bajoth with their palms upturned, and a paste of turmeric, sandalwood, rosewater, herbs, and mogra attar or perfume is applied to their face, hands, and feet.
 The Pithi is generally prepared by the bride/groom’s paternal uncle’s wife or Kaki.
 The bride/groom is then bathed with water.